Anabm90/cocktails-API/README.md

 # Cocktails Web

-A Cocktails Web usin the CocktailDB API
+A Cocktails Web using the CocktailDB API

 ENDPOINTS